SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 </core:FragmentDefinition>
 ```
 >ℹ️ To simplify matters, we are using the same data set here as in our table.
-However, in a real scenario, you may want to consider using a value help from a different set of data to find the values, which is entirely possible.
+However, in a real scenario, we may want to consider using a value help from a different set of data to find the values, which is entirely possible.
 ## Step 2: Link Value Helps with Filter Fields
-To utilize the advanced value help in our view, we need to attach it as a dependent of our Filter Bar.
-This ensures its lifecycle is tied to the Filter Bar and will be terminated along with it, for instance, when the application is closed or navigated away from.
+To utilize the advanced value help in our view, we need to attach it as a dependent of our filter bar.
+This ensures its lifecycle is tied to the filter bar and will be terminated along with it, for instance, when the application is closed or navigated away from.
 ###### view/Mountains.view.xml
 ```xml
 					<mdc:dependents>
 						<core:Fragment fragmentName="mdc.tutorial.view.fragment.NameValueHelp" type="XML"/>
 					</mdc:dependents>
 ```
-Subsequently, it is crucial to connect the Value Help to the corresponding Filter Field by setting the `valueHelp` association.
+Subsequently, it is crucial to connect the value help to the corresponding filter field by setting the `valueHelp` association.
 ```xml
 						<mdc:FilterField
 							label="Name"